Mahmud Muhtar Pasha: Biography

+He was of Turkish origin.
 He was born in Constantinople and returned to the city in 1893 after seven years' military education in Germany.
-He was a participant in the Greco-Turkish War of 1897, in spite of the prohibition by the Sultan.
-In 1910, he became Minister of Navy in Ibrahim Hakkı Pasha's cabinet and arranged the construction of the first Turkish dreadnought.
+He was a participant in the Greco-Turkish War of 1897, in spite of the prohibition by the Sultan Abd-ul-Hamid II.
+In 1910, he became Minister of the Navy in Ibrahim Hakki Pasha's cabinet and arranged the construction of the first Turkish dreadnought.
 He married Princess Nimetullah Khanum Effendi, a daughter of Isma'il Pasha and they had five children.